0xc0rvu5/0xc0rvu5.github.io/Startup_Script.md

 The packages will be included whenever your system is updated.
 If an update or security patch is passed along within the repository you will have it immediately versus, say, directly installed the `code` binary.
 I included the locations of where the files are located in the `log` file in case the full removal of either of the packages are required.
 If so, I recommend deleting each file as there will be no purpose to have the repository pulling updates if there is no package(s) to update.

 The last set of packages installed within this script are contained within the `additional_packages` function.
-These pacakges include:
+These packages include:
 ```
 libpam-tmpdir apt-listchanges debsums apt-show-versions sysstat auditd chkrootkit rkhunter unhide fail2ban unattended-upgrades acct arpwatch shellcheck vlc xpad tor sqlite3 sqlitebrowser python3-pip python3-virtualenv iptables-persistent
 ```